-The Amex Green card’s credit score requirement is 700+.
-This means you need at least good credit to have a decent chance of approval.
+You need a credit score of 700+ to get the Amex Green card.
+This means at least good credit is required for a decent chance of approval.
 The Amex Green card’s credit score requirement is comparable to that of several other American Express cards.
 Some users report being approved with lower scores, but it’s a much safer bet to wait for a score of 700 before applying.

 The Amex Green card’s credit score requirement alone doesn’t determine your approval or rejection.
 But...

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.